This cinnamon roll recipe creates fluffy, golden, gooey-on-the-inside rolls with a easy frosting that you may be tempted to eat by itself!

 Notes

-- A 9×13-inch baking dish is just a bit too small for this recipe; the centers will start to pop out of the rolls.
-If you don’t have a 17×11, you can use two 9-inch cake pans and put 6 rolls in each pan.
+• A 9×13-inch and a 17×11 inch baking dish both work great for this recipe, you can use two 9-inch cake pans and put 6 rolls in each pan.

 Great recipe!
 I made this today and the ratios and cooking times are on point!
 Thank you for sharing:)